Vehicle Acoustic Test Program

 Our capabilities serve as a vital resource to our clients looking to address noise regulations and vehicle sound quality.
 Our solutions aim to provide the maximum noise reduction, while also considering weight and cost.

-Whether enhancing the performance of existing noise control products, designing solutions for a new vehicle development or identifying a solution for a current model type, we can provide an effective sound insulation solution for any acoustic problem which will contribute to improving overall vehicle sound proofing.
+Whether enhancing the performance of existing noise control products, designing solutions for a new vehicle development or identifying a solution for a current model type, we can provide an effective solution for any acoustic problem which will contribute to improving overall automotive sound proofing.

 All of our solutions are tailor-made for the customer and specifically designed in partnership with their engineering and technical teams to ensure their key problems are being addressed.